 KGI Securities (Singapore) Pte.
 Ltd. operates from Monday to Friday, 9.00 am to 6.00 pm.
-However, our Dealing Desks provides 24-hour broking, execution and clearing services to all our clients, even on Singapore public holidays.
+However, our Dealing Desks provide 24-hour broking, execution and clearing services to all clients, even on Singapore public holidays.

-What licenses does KGI Securities (Singapore) Pte.
+What licenses do KGI Securities (Singapore) Pte.
 Ltd. hold?

 KGI Securities (Singapore) Pte.
 Ltd. holds the Capital Market Services (CMS) license under the Monetary Authority of Singapore (MAS) and the Commodity Broking License under International Enterprise (IE) Singapore.
-Besides that, we are also a clearing and trading member with Singapore Exchange Derivatives Trading Limited (SGX-DT) and a general clearing member of ICE Futures Singapore (Formerly SMX).
+We are also a clearing and trading member with Singapore Exchange Derivatives Trading Limited (SGX-DT) and a general clearing member of ICE Futures Singapore (Formerly SMX).

 Are my funds safe with KGI Securities (Singapore) Pte.
 Ltd.?

 Yes, your funds are safe with KGI Securities (Singapore) Pte.
 Ltd..
 All customer funds are segregated from the company’s account and maintained in a Trust Account.